Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it lists Mercury IO Credit card accounts, distinguishes from deposit accounts, and specifies the endpoint.
-Differentiates from sibling tool 'mercury_list_accounts'.
+Description clearly states the tool lists Mercury IO Credit card accounts (charge cards), distinguishes from deposit accounts, and explicitly names the sibling tool for the other account type.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.